Legalizing Marijuana in Illinois: The Advantages and Disadvantages

 The law, initially introduced as a bill by incumbent Governor J.B.
 Pritzker, will have a significant impact for the state.

 According to the governor, it will create several opportunities many for communities in need.

 The legalization of recreational marijuana isn’t the only milestone achieved.

-In passing the bill, Illinois has become the first state to create an industry around recreational use by way of legislation.
-In the other 10 states, the law was passed by voter initiative.
+In passing the bill, Illinois has become the first state to create an industry around recreational use through legislation.
+In the other ten states, the law was passed by voter initiative.